willchicanoski/willchicanoski/README.md

 Here something about me:

-    💼 I’m currently working at Nordware as .NET Developer 💪 I’m enthusiast in .NET, Architecture and Team Leadership ⚡ I'm starting to feed my Github
+    💼 I’m currently working at BRQ as System Analyst
+    💪 I’m enthusiast in .NET, Architecture and Team Leadership ⚡ I'm starting to feed my Github